willbushie/CalculatorWebApp/README.md

-# Daily Commit Challenge - Day 2
+# Daily Commit Challenge - Project 2

 I am challenging myself to make a commit daily.
 This will at the very least, get me coding daily and increasing my skills.